gordxn/RbxThon/README.md

-# Rython
+# Rbxthon

-Rython is an Open-Source Roblox API built using Python
+Rbxthon is an Open-Source Roblox API built using Python

 Why should you use Rython:
-- Rython offers amazing documentation
+- Rbxthon offers amazing documentation
-- Rython is super easy to use
+- Rbxthon is super easy to use
 - We're open-source